Sacramento, California: Parks and recreation

 Sacramento is a hotbed for high school rugby.
-Jesuit High is the recent defending national champion (winning five times in total).
+Jesuit High School is the recent defending national champion (winning five times in total).
 Their arch-rival school Christian Brothers came in second nationwide.
 Burbank, Del Campo, and Vacaville have also placed well in the national competition over the years.
 The Sacramento Valley High School Rugby Conference hosts the largest and arguably deepest preseason youth and high school rugby tournament in America.

 The California State Fair is held in Sacramento each year at the end of the summer, ending on Labor Day.
 In 2010, the State Fair moved to July.
 More than one million people attended this fair in 2001.
 The Jedediah Smith Memorial Trail that runs between Old Sacramento and Folsom Lake grants access to the American River Parkway, a natural area that includes more than 5000 acre of undeveloped land.
 It attracts cyclists and equestrians from across the state.
 Among other recreational options in Sacramento is Discovery Park, a 275 acre park studded with stands of mature trees and grasslands.
 This park is situated where the American River flows into the Sacramento River.

-There are several casinos and card rooms in the city scattered throughout the Sacramento area.
 Since 1991, Capitol Casino has been open in downtown Sacramento and is home to several card games.
-Other notable casinos in the area include Thunder Valley Casino Resort, Cache Creek Casino Resort, Red Hawk Casino Resort, Hard Rock Hotel & Casino Sacramento at Fire Mountain, Jackson Rancheria Casino Resort, and Sky River Casino in Elk Grove.
-In addition, Sacramento is a 2-hour drive from nearby Reno, providing residents and tourists with several options for gambling.
+Other notable casinos in the area include Thunder Valley Casino Resort, Cache Creek Casino Resort, and Hard Rock Hotel & Casino Sacramento at Fire Mountain.

-In amateur sports, Sacramento claims many prominent Olympians such as Mark Spitz, Debbie Meyer (6-time gold medalist in US swimming), Mike Burton, Summer Sanders (gold medalist in swimming, and trained in childhood by Debbie Meyer at Rio Del Oro Racquet Club), Jeff Float (all swimming), and Billy Mills (track).
-Coach Sherm Chavoor founded his world-famous Arden Hills Swim Club just east of the city and trained Burton, Spitz, and others.
+In amateur sports, Sacramento claims many prominent Olympians such as Mark Spitz, Debbie Meyer (6-time gold medalist in US swimming), Mike Burton, Summer Sanders (gold medalist in swimming, and trained in childhood by Debbie Meyer), Jeff Float (all swimming), and Billy Mills (track).
+Coach Sherm Chavoor founded Arden Hills Swim Club just east of the city and trained Burton, Spitz, and others.